Skip to main content

 # And so on...

-Next, we'll set up assertions that set a requirement of the output:
+Next, we'll set up assertions that set a requirement for the output:

 tests: